 Egypt said Addis Ababa exploited the negotiations to "consecrate an unfettered right to unilaterally construct further waterworks and undertake future development along the Blue Nile upstream of the GERD and across other transboundary rivers it shares with its neighbours."

 Egypt stressed that it believes all riparian state of the Nile Basin, including Ethiopia, have an alienable right to enjoy the benefits of the Nile, but in accordance with the applicable rules of international law.

 Cairo called in its letter upon the international community to engage in the dispute to help reach a peaceful settlement.

 "Accordingly, Egypt has elected to, once again, bring this matter to the attention of the UN Security Council in light of its responsibility for the maintenance of international peace and security.
 The current lack of progress in negotiations, Ethiopia's continued intransigence, and its policy of unilateralism, which is embodied in its determination to fill and operate the GERD without regard to its impact on Egypt and Sudan, could have serious ramifications that threaten peace and security throughout the region," it added.

 "Averting this eventuality requires the active engagement of the international community to reach a peaceful settlement to this matter," Egypt concluded in its letter.

-Below are a number of excerpts from the 63-page letter sent by Egypt to the UN Security Council:
+Below is the full letter Egypt sent to the UN Security Council: